 - International Union of Radio Science (URSI) was established in 1919 to cover the discipline of radio science.Specifically to promote and organise research requiring international co-operation; to encourage the adoption of common methods of measurement; and to stimulate and co-ordinate studies of the scientific aspects of telecommunications using electromagnetic waves.
 The RAS contributes to the costs of UK involvment in URSI and is represented on the UK Panel for URSI

-- Magnetosphere Ionosphere and Solar-Terrestrial (MIST) Physics MIST is an informal community of UK-based scientists who study the ionosphere and magnetosphere and the ionized space in the immediate vicinity of Earth (sometimes known as `geospace'), together with solar-terrestrial relations, i.e., the influence of the solar wind and solar radiation on the plasma of geospace, and hence indirectly on the Earth itself.
-Regular bi-annual meetings are organized: a one-day meeting in London in the autumn, sponsored by the RAS, and a two-day out-of-town meeting each spring.
+- Magnetosphere Ionosphere and Solar-Terrestrial (MIST).
+MIST is a community of UK-based scientists who study the ionospheres and magnetospheres of Earth and planetary bodies in our Solar System, as well as how the solar wind and solar radiation properties affect these regions.
+Regular bi-annual meetings are organised: a one-day meeting in London in the autumn, sponsored by the RAS, and an out-of-town meeting each spring.
 Reports of meetings are published in Astronomy & Geophysics.

 - The UK Planetary Forum The UK Planetary Forum was established in 1997 with the aim of encouraging and promoting planetary research and related activities within the UK.
 Co-sponsored by the RAS, its scope includes all non-solar and non-terrestrial solar-system science, such as planetary geology, atmospheres, magnetospheres, photogrammetry, as well as studies of meteorites, comets, asteroids, Kuiper-Belt objects and extra-solar planets.
 Regular meetings are organized, with reports being published in Astronomy & Geophysics.